laila2005/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display /etc/passwd file. in 2-hellofile
+Display the content of /etc/passwd and /etc/hosts in 3-twofiles